 International Program Grants

 Each year Berry College International Programs awards two types of grants for faculty: Summer International Programs Course Development grants and Cultural Immersion/Professional Development grants.
-Applications are available in November.
-For deadlines and current application information, please contact Sarah Egerer, International Programs Director, at email@example.com 706-233-4065.
+Applications are available in early fall and deadlines are in January.
+For application information, go to http://www.berry.edu/academics/study/faculty/or contact Sarah Egerer, International Programs Director, at email@example.com or 706-233-4065.